The Soul is an Octopus

 - How does it communicate with the body?

-Nine “intervention areas” present the latest results of research on texts by Hippocrates, Plato, Aristotle, Galen and other ancient authors.
+Nine “intervention areas” presented the latest results of research on texts by Hippocrates, Plato, Aristotle, Galen and other ancient authors.
 By means of historical objects, selected original text samples and vivid graphics, the exhibition shows what it meant to be “ensouled” in ancient times.

 Uta Kornmeier (Hg.): The Soul is an Octopus.
 Ancient Ideas of Life and the Body, Berlin, Berliner Medizinhistorisches Museum 2016, ISBN 978-3-9817965-0-6, 136 S., 9 €.